Sturla22/Sturla22.github.io/_drafts/vhdl-style-guide.md

   Warning :     0
 ```

-The diff of the start file vs the fixed file is:
+The diff of the file we started with vs. the final file is:

 ```diff
 4,5c4,5